 Maternity and paternity leave:

-Guatemalan employment law dictates that expectant mothers are entitled a maximum of twelve weeks (84 consecutive days) of maternity leave.
+Guatemalan employment law dictates that expectant mothers are entitled to a maximum of twelve weeks (84 consecutive days) of maternity leave.
 That is generally made up of 30 days before the due date and 54 days after the birth.
 New fathers are entitled to a total of two days of paternity leave.

 - type of sickness